Pocket/data-flows/README.md

 1. Run `pipenv install` in the project root directory.
 2. In PyCharm, [configure pipenv as the interpreter](https://www.jetbrains.com/help/pycharm/pipenv.html#pipenv-existing-project).

+## Productionizing a Flow

+Here are some things you'll want to do for using a flow in production:
+- Get the flow into on-call alerts (instructions [here](https://github.com/Pocket/data-flows/wiki/Getting-a-new-Flow-into-On-Call-Alerts))

 ## Road map

 ### CI/CD